dueshane/bootstrap-boilerplate/README.md

 # bootstrap-boilerplate

-This is the stater files for bitwise mobile-friendly class
+This is the starter files for bitwise mobile-friendly class.